0x4248/jsonproject/README.md

 }
 ```
 ### Search
-To search for a project, run `jsonproject search`.
+To search for a project, run `python -m jsonproject search`.
 This will search for a project in the current directory and all subdirectories.
 ```
 projects in C:\Projects\
 name:Example version:0.1 location:.\example
 ```
 ### Info
-To get information about a project, run `jsonproject info`.
+To get information about a project, run `python -m jsonproject info`.
 This will print out the information about the project.
 ```
 name:Example
 version:0.1